-Viva Jets Joins African Energy Week (AEW) 2025 As Gold Partner Amid Fleet Expansion In Africa
+Viva Jets Joins African Energy Week (AEW) 2025 as Gold Partner Amid Fleet Expansion in Africa

 Viva Jets secured its Air Operator’s Certificate (AOC) from the Nigerian Civil Aviation Authority in January 2025, enabling the company to operate commercially within Nigeria and beyond.
 The company is headquartered in Lagos and emphasizes delivering seamless luxury experiences, including flexible options like empty-leg flights.

-As a Gold Partner at AEW: Invest in African Energies 2025, Viva Jets is well-positioned to engage with investors, government representatives and industry leaders to highlight the strategic role of private aviation in supporting Africa's economic growth, regional connectivity and intra-continental trade.
-The company's participation underscores its commitment to fostering the development of Africa's aviation ecosystem and providing premium travel solutions aligned with the continent's growth trajectory.
+As a Gold Partner at AEW: Invest in African Energies 2025, Viva Jets is well-positioned to engage with investors, government representatives and industry leaders to highlight the strategic role of private aviation in supporting Af’ica’s economic growth, regional connectivity and intra-continental trade.
+The c’mpany’s participation underscores its commitment to fostering the development o’ Africa’s aviation ecosystem and providing premium travel solutions aligned with the’continent’s growth trajectory.

 About AEW: Invest in African Energies: